Sprague Lake Hike

-Everybody should hike to Sprague Lake.
-The Sprague Lake hike is the hike you need to do if you only have a few hours to spend in Rocky Mountain National Park.
+Everybody should hike to Sprague Lake in Colorado.
+The Sprague Lake hike is the trail you need to do, especially if you only have a few hours to spend in the Rocky Mountain National Park.
 This hike is short and easy.
 It’s a great walk for families, but still gives you unforgettable views.
-We think Sprague Lake is a great place to glimpse into the rest of Rocky Mountain National Park.
+We think Sprague Lake is a great place to glimpse into the rest of the Rocky Mountain National Park.

-Sprague Lake is a short hike, less than a 1.0mi, but worth the stop.
-Whether you’re looking for a hike to do with a stroller or a recovery jaunt to shake out your legs from driving, Sprague Lake is a great place to enjoy Rocky Mountain National Park’s views and wilderness.
+Sprague Lake is a short hike, less than 1.6 km, but worth the stop.
+Whether you’re looking for a hike to do with a stroller or a recovery jaunt to shake out your legs from driving, Sprague Lake is a great place to enjoy the Rocky Mountain National Park’s views and wilderness.
 This is a great stop if you only have a short amount of time to spend in the park or if you are just passing through.

 On the west side of Sprague Lake, you’ll see Emerald Mountain in the distance.
 On the other side, looking toward the West, you’ll see, from left to right, Half Mountain, Thatchtop, Taylor Peak, Otis Peak, Hallett Peak, and Flattop Mountain.
 There’s a signpost along the lake with a picture of the peaks and matching names for your reference.